Hematology and Blood and Marrow Transplant

-UCSF is also home to a robust hematology and BMT research program, and interested patients may have the option to participate in clinical trials.
-These include studies of cutting-edge immunotherapy treatments such as tumor vaccines and CAR T-cell therapy.
+UCSF is also home to a robust research program for hematology, bone marrow transplant and immunotherapy.
+Patients may have the option to participate in clinical trials (studies of promising new treatments), including those evaluating cutting-edge immunotherapies, such as tumor vaccines or CAR T-cell therapy.

-As part of the UCSF Helen Diller Family Comprehensive Cancer Center, we offer our cancer patients access to many services, including support groups, exercise and mindfulness classes, psychosocial support, symptom management and much more.
+As part of the UCSF Helen Diller Family Comprehensive Cancer Center, the UCSF Patient and Family Cancer Support Center offers access to many services, including:

-Our program is a member of the Parker Institute for Cancer Immunotherapy, whose mission is to turn cancer into a curable disease by accelerating the development of breakthrough immune therapies.
+Our program is a collaborator in the Parker Institute for Cancer Immunotherapy, an organization comprising 10 of the world's leading cancer centers.
+The Parker Institute's mission is to turn cancer into a curable disease by accelerating the development of breakthrough immunotherapies.

 Our locations